C.J. Abrams Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in the league.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in the league.

 - The Blue Jays have a 3.74 team ERA that ranks second across all MLB pitching staffs.

+- Blue Jays pitchers combine to surrender 161 total home runs at a clip of 1.2 per game (to rank 17th in the league).

+- Berrios will look to claim his 10th win when he makes the start for the Blue Jays, his 27th of the season.
+He is 9-9 with a 3.55 ERA and 144 strikeouts in 152 2/3 innings pitched.

-- The righty's last appearance came on Wednesday against the Baltimore Orioles, when he tossed six innings, surrendering two earned runs while giving up five hits.
+- The right-hander's most recent time out came on Thursday against the Baltimore Orioles, when he tossed six innings, surrendering five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.